Insurance and reinsurance in Ireland: overview

 Non-life insurance companies

 Non-life insurance business carried on by a company in Ireland is subject to the standard 12.5% corporation tax rate.
+Profits for tax purposes are generally recognised in accordance with the applicable accounting treatment.
 However, a number of special rules apply to aspects of insurance businesses, including:

 Taxation of captive insurers is broadly the same as non-captives.